LucasRakotomalala/BaseDeDonneesRelationnelles/Semestre5/TP1/README.md

 Ordonner les résultats par nom, classe, pays_1,prop_1,pays_2, prop_2.

-`select m1.nom as nom,
+`SELECT m1.nom as nom,
 	m1.classe as classe,
 	m1.pays as pays_1,
 	m1.prop as prop_1,
 	m2.pays as pays_2,
 	m2.prop as prop_2
-from marque as m1
+	FROM marque as m1
-inner join marque as m2 on m1.nom = m2.nom and m1.classe = m2.classe
+INNER JOIN marque as m2 ON m1.nom = m2.nom and m1.classe = m2.classe
-where m1.pays < m2.pays and m1.prop <> m2.prop
+WHERE m1.pays < m2.pays and m1.prop <> m2.prop
-order by 1,2,3,4,5;`
+ORDER BY 1,2,3,4,5;`

 ### Question 8 :